syncfusion-content/javascript-docs/js/WebAPI/XlsIO.md

          }

 ```
-> Using the above code example we can generate the Excel Document with different formats.
+> Using the above code example we can generate the Excel document with different formats.

 ## WriteFormula